 This step is necessary only when the purpose of an access request affects grant/deny decisions.
 Purpose is often used in the context of privacy protection.
 Example purposes include telemarketing, payment, research and development.
-If the purpose of an access needs to be considered when making grant/deny decisions, we specify the purpose in the condition part of an action.BusinessPurpose << object.DataPurpose

-AC rule as follows:
+If the purpose of an access needs to be considered when making grant/deny decisions, we specify the purpose in the condition part of an AC rule as follows: